Configuration

 embeddingEmbedding provider + model for RAG and vector search in knowledge spaces.

-execution.runtimePer-app code exec routing and isolated-runtime limits.
-Supports docker or fargate plus file/workspace size limits for that app's exec runs. descriptor_payload_scope: active_bundle filters only bundles.yaml and bundles.secrets.yaml to the caller app for isolated supervisor transport.
+execution.runtimePer-app generated-code routing and limits.
+Modes are none, local, docker, fargate, or external; Docker additionally selects combined or reference split. descriptor_payload_scope: active_bundle filters only bundles.yaml and bundles.secrets.yaml to the caller app for trusted supervisor transport.

 Configuration & Secrets